Imama-Kainat/Flex-System/README.md

 # Flex-System
-using the concept of oops
-i made this system using the concept of oops in c++ author:immam kainat
+using the concept of oops <br>add next line i made this system using the concept of oops in c++ author:immam kainat